 Multiroot Workspace Support

-Caret's multiroot feature (experimental - October 1, 2025) works seamlessly with VSCode's multiroot workspaces, allowing you to manage multiple project folders in a single workspace.
+Caret's Multiroot feature works seamlessly with VSCode's multi-root workspaces, letting you manage multiple project folders in a single workspace.

-Instead of being limited to one project folder, Caret can read files, write code, and execute commands across all folders in your VSCode workspace.
-Great for monorepos, microservices, or working on related projects simultaneously.
+Instead of being limited to one project folder, Caret can read files, write code, and run commands across all folders in your VSCode workspace.
+This is helpful when working with monorepos, microservices, or when you're working on related projects simultaneously.

 Getting Started